staeter/work-in-progress/dialogue.md

 In practice this comes down to handling various content formats (from text articles to long-form video passing by digital comics), having discovery pages for each of them recommending content based on a variety of metrics and algorithms.
 To make content production sustainable the platform may integrate crowd funding systems and a page to connect creators and advertisers.

 ### 5. Collaborative

+Most collaborative content editing tools are owned by private companies and stored on their servers granting them access to user's private data.
+There is a famously bad track record with the way this data gets used for targeted advertisement, machine learning model training and state surveillance.

+The collaborative principle is about providing tools for peer creation.

 Making collaboration as natural as working alone requires careful attention to user experience.
 Features must handle the complexity of group work while keeping interfaces simple and intuitive.